viewstools/docs/Blocks/README.md

 ```

 It's certainly more fun that have that done automatically for you 😇.
 You can
-run `views-morph file.svg` and 💥!
+run `npx views-morph file.svg` in your Views project folder and 💥!
 You'll get a ready to go Views Svg!

 [Here's a little video on how you can use it in your project today](https://medium.com/viewsdx/from-svg-to-view-in-1-2-3-79cf8d771485).